10% discount on remaining stays between now and the 22nd December 2023 (3 night stay minimum).

 Access - Important

 The Bothy is accessed via a private estate road which gives way to a farm track.
 This involves opening two access gates into open farmland.
 Please note that the track is rutted in places and is unsuitable for low slung cars.
 During icy and snowy conditions 4WD vehicles are essential.
 Please contact us if you have any concerns.

 Just a short five-minute drive away, the main street boasts two smaller convenience stores, a local pub, family butcher Thomas Elliot & Sons, post office, and a bank.
 You'll also find The Olive Tree, a family-run bakery and café serving freshly baked goods and light meals, as well as Copshaw Kitchen serving meals to eat in or takeaway.
-You can also dine at either The Liddesdale Hotel or The Grapes Hotel, both of whom serve meals in their bar areas (both dog-friendly) and dining rooms.
+You can dine at either The Liddesdale Hotel or The Grapes Hotel, both of which serve meals in their bar areas (both dog-friendly) and dining rooms.
 If you need to top up on fuel before heading off on your many possible adventures, there is an unmanned, card-only station to do so.

 Also nearby is Langholm (10 miles), which has further amenities, including a larger supermarket as well as a selection of independent shops.
-Here, you'll also find the Buccleuch Centre, which regularly hosts concerts and events, including farmers' markets and antique fairs.
+Here, you'll also find the Buccleuch Centre, which regularly hosts concerts and events, including Farmers' markets and antique fairs.

-Slightly further afield in Hawick (20 miles), there is a weekly farmers' market held on Saturday mornings.
+Slightly further afield in Hawick (20 miles), there is a weekly Farmers' market held on Saturday mornings.